derekmichaelwright/dblogr/content/agdata/crops_canada/index.md

 active = true  # Activate this widget? true/false
 weight = 3  # Order that this section will appear.

-title = "Crop Production Canada" subtitle = "Graphs of crop production in Canada using STATCAN data" summary  = "Graphs of crop production in Canada using STATCAN data" tags = [ "agData", "Regions" ]
+title = "Canadian Crop Production" subtitle = "Graphs of crop production in Canada using STATCAN data" summary  = "Graphs of crop production in Canada using STATCAN data" tags = [ "agData", "Regions" ]